Calendivity/Calendivity-ML/README.md

 ## 1. Time Prediction Model

 This is our main machine learning model which is able to perform multitask learning.
-It consists of a special TensorFlow Probability's DistributionLambda Layer as the last layer.
-DistributionLambda utilize the power of Probabilistic Bayesian Statistics to outputs a distribution object instead of a real consistent number.
-We set the DistributionLambda to output a Gaussian Normal Distribution which means it calculates the Mean and the Standard Deviation as the building blocks of the output distribution.
+It contains a special layer of TensorFlow Probability's DistributionLambda as the last layer.
+DistributionLambda utilizes the power of Probabilistic Bayesian Statistics to build an output of distribution object instead of a constant value.
+We set the DistributionLambda to output a Gaussian Normal Distribution which means it calculates the Mean and the Standard Deviation as the building blocks of the distribution.

 ![Kiku](media/model.png)

-This model predict the time duration of activity instead of directly estimating the activity difficulty.
+This model predicts the time duration of activity instead of directly estimating the activity difficulty.
 It calculates the difference between the end time input and the generated output to be able to compute the Difficulty and Exp Gain, as well as the Activity Recommendation.
 For the details, please kindly check the previous pipeline illustration.

 ### Customized Loss Function